-On Monday, October 8th, Sacred Heart will be hosting a flu shot clinic for students in grades 3rd-12th.
+On Wednesday, Sept 25th, 2019, Sacred Heart will be hosting a flu shot clinic for students in grades 3rd-12th.
 Families with younger children, or parents wishing to get their own shots may come to the public flu shot clinic from 3:00-4:00 p.m. that same day.
 Parents – if you are wishing to have your child get a flu shot you must send them with the permission form and insurance documentation.

 Read more about the scheduled clinic and vaccines HERE.

 Parents will need to send insurance information and PRINT & FILL OUT THE appropriate form available HERE.

 Recently 5 youth from Sacred Heart School along with other youth from the Crookston Diocese completed the inaugural Padres Aplas Leadership Program by traveling to Guatemala.
 The purpose of this program was to immerse these young Catholics into Catholic Social Teaching and inspire them to be the hands and feet of Christ.
 In Guatemala, they worked with three ministries who are committed to the spiritual, emotional, physical and mental well-being of some of Guatemala’s most vulnerable and most neglected citizens.
 It was an inspiring time to be with these people and get a chance to serve them in any way they needed.
 The following are the projects that the students worked with and the information if you would feel compelled to continue to extend help in any way.